Wildfire emergency management: Preparation

 Like with most natural disasters and emergency situations, being prepared is crucial to saving life and property.
 Wildfires are a natural process of the forest and are ecological beneficial to forests and wildland areas.
 However, wildfires become a problem when they begin to move to areas that are populated with people.
-This generally happens in areas that have settlements and other built environments interacting with natural woodland areas or areas that have potential fuel for wildfires and these areas are called the wildland-urban interface (WUI).
+This generally happens in areas that have settlements and other built environments interacting with natural woodland areas or areas that have potential fuel for wildfires and these areas are called the wildland–urban interface.
 With this increase of people and property vulnerable to wildfires, policies and programs were developed to better prepare for wildfires.

 Most of the United States' policies for wildfires usually favored suppression of the fire over prevention with the U.S. Forest Service taking the lead role.
 However, over time, the states began to take a more active role in wildfire prevention.
 This switch from suppression to prevention and the increasing role of states in wildfire prevention was the product of increasing knowledge of wildfires and several Congressional acts, like the Cooperative Forestry Assistance Act (CFAA) of 1978, which provides matching grant money for rural fire departments for equipment and training.
 This increased role of state agencies in wildfire prevention would require an intergovernmental coordination to better deal with preparing and preventing wildfires.
 This intergovernmental coordination was the product of congressional legislation for equipment, training, and money for state and local fire crews and new federal environmental laws that require public comment and participation which leads to more state participation in the development, and implementation of wildfire management plans but federal agencies have a senior partner role in this relationship due to their experiences with wildfire suppression and the resources that they have available.
-The states role in this coordination soon changed because of the challenges that faces wildfire management in the wildland-urban Interface and the changes in land use policies that are better handled by organizations that focus on prevention style policies.
+The states role in this coordination soon changed because of the challenges that faces wildfire management in the wildland–urban interface and the changes in land use policies that are better handled by organizations that focus on prevention style policies.
 This new intergovernmental coordination for wildfires now allows for local and state organizations with help develop policies for preparing and preventing wildfires.